nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [g/GENDER] [b/BIRTHDATE] [t/TAG]...`

-* Edits your client at the specified `INDEX`.
+* Edits the client at the specified `INDEX`.
 The index refers to the index number shown in the displayed client list.
   The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
+* The format of each field is specified above under [Adding a client](#adding-a-client-add).
-* Existing values will be updated to the input values.
+* Existing values will be updated to new values you provide.
 * When editing tags, the existing tags of your client will be removed i.e. adding of tags is not cumulative.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**